MPI-Dortmund/tomotwin-cryoet/docs/strategies/strategy_01.rst

 Within the plugin, select the :file:`.tumap` file in the :file:`umap/` folder and press :guilabel:`load`.

 Select your targets in the umap.
-You can select multiple targets by pressing `shift`.
+You can select multiple targets by pressing :kbd:`Shift`.
 Save your targets when you are done.
 I assume you saved them in `cluster_targets/`.

 4. Map the cluster targets with the tomogram embeddings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^